bayareagamedevs/policies/code_of_conduct.md

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+_Revision 2.5.
+Posted 24 January 2020.
+Added an item on threading conversations in auto add channels to #3 Expected Behaviors._

 _Revision 2.4.
 Posted 9 July 2019._